-Although smoking marijuana has not been linked to increased acne, it does cause urges to have snacks.
+Although smoking marijuana has not been linked to increased acne, cannabis statistics show it does cause urges to have snacks.
 Marijuana smokers have been known to snack on foods that are high in refined carbohydrates, which are associated with increased acne.
 Also, it was previously believed that THC increased skin oil, which would have been correlated to higher acne occurrence, but it was later found that this is not the case.
 In fact, THC was found to lower testosterone, a chemical that triggers the release of skin oil.
 Consequently, cannabinoids are now beginning to be used to treat acne and other diseases that are characterized by inflammation.

 Cannabis-derived compounds such as CBD have been shown to have a variety of health benefits such as improved immune response inhibition of inflammation, but the smoke from the plant has been observed to irritate and complicate outbreaks of acne.

 Where rosacea and psoriasis are concerned, smoke has been known to worsen these conditions, so smoking marijuana can have an adverse effect.
 However, there are compounds derived from cannabis that are also beneficial in treating some of these skin conditions.
 Therefore the overall use of marijuana could have a net positive result for certain skin problems.